Toronto Spinal Cord Injury Lawyer

 Each year, many people in Ontario suffer a spinal cord injury, also called SCI.
 SCI is defined as any damage to the spinal cord that results in loss of function or mobility.
 Such injuries can be caused by trauma or disease and can result in temporary or permanent loss of sensation, loss of movement (paralysis), or loss of bowel or bladder control.
 Auto accidents are the primary cause but falls and sport accidents also cause many SCI’s each year that warrant the attention of a Toronto spinal injury lawyer.
-If you or a loved once have suffered a spinal injury, it is important you consult with an experienced injury lawyer to hold the negligent party responsible and seek recovery.
+If you or a loved once have suffered a spinal injury, it is important you consult with our Toronto personal injury lawyers to hold the negligent party responsible and seek recovery.

 Types of Spinal Injuries